Skip to main content

 • Tempo Clue Chop Move.
 A clue which only gets a single card to play that already had a clue on it is called a Tempo Clue, and would normally not be worth giving.
 Thus, if the clue giver is not stalling, we agree this low-value clue should also Chop Move the player receiving the clue.
 This is called a Tempo Clue Chop Move.

 • Scream Discard Chop Move and Generation Discard.
-If Alice has a known playable card in their hand, and she chooses to discard her chop anyway instead of playing their card, then this signals to the team there is some sort of emergency.
+If Alice has a known playable card in their hand, and she chooses to discard her chop anyway instead of playing their card, then this signals to the team there is some sort of emergency situation.
 There are two common moves this corresponds to.

-• If the team has 0 clues and Bob has a playable or critical card on his chop, this triggers a Scream Discard Chop Move on Bob. the purpose of Alice's discard is to prevent Bob from discarding.
+• If the team has 0 clues and Bob has a playable or critical card on his chop, this triggers a Scream Discard Chop Move on Bob.
+The purpose of Alice's discard is to prevent Bob from discarding.
 So, Bob should Chop Move once.

 • Bob is also required to not discard on the turn he is screamed at (because he could have multiple critical cards), and can stall if necessary.